exponea/exponea-flutter-sdk/README.md

 # Flutter Exponea SDK
-Flutter Exponea SDK allows your application to interact with the [Bloomreach Engagement](https://www.bloomreach.com/) Customer Data & Experience Platform.
+Flutter Exponea SDK allows your application to interact with the [Bloomreach Marketing](https://www.bloomreach.com/) Customer Data & Experience Platform.
 Exponea empowers B2C marketers to raise conversion rates, improve acquisition ROI, and maximize customer lifetime value.

 Flutter SDK is implemented as a wrapper around [native Android SDK](https://github.com/exponea/exponea-android-sdk) and [native iOS SDK](https://github.com/exponea/exponea-ios-sdk).

-> Bloomreach Engagement was formerly known as Exponea.
+> Bloomreach Marketing was formerly known as Exponea.
 For backward compatibility, the Exponea name continues to be used in the Flutter SDK.

 ## Getting started
 In your projects `pubspec.yaml` file, add dependency to Flutter Exponea SDK: